ajvondrak/euclid/doc/settings.md

 | `git:tracking:behind`   | `"\uf48b"` | A heavy minus sign                    |
 | `git:tracking:diverged` | `"\uf467"` | A heavy x mark                        |

-**N.B.** Although none of the default format strings use these, they are always given two `printf` arguments:
+**N.B.** Although none of the default format strings use them, they are always given two `printf` arguments:
 1. the number of commits ahead
 2. the number of commits behind